 Don’t Lose Your Head

 Successful business meetings start with clear minds.
 And you need yours to be as clear as possible.
-So: NO DRINKING, especially as a guest.
+So remember this business lunch etiquette tip: NO DRINKING, especially as a guest.
 Although your host may choose to partake, you should choose not to, and if it makes you more comfortable, come up with an excuse ahead of time.
 The “Mad Men” days of the five-martini lunch are long gone.
 It’s not a Friday night happy hour; it’s a business meeting.
 Stick with club soda and a lemon wedge.
 It’s classy, and it’ll keep you fresh and alert.

 Ultimately, we all want to do business with someone we can go to lunch with.
 But be yourself at your self’s very best.
 Put your best foot forward and truly represent everything you have worked hard to achieve.
 Remember to listen, and not just talk.
-Lastly, more often than not, being prepared equals success.
-Even a half hour of prep work before a lunch can and will make all the difference in the world.
+Lastly, in these business lunch etiquette tips, remember that, more often than not, being prepared equals success.
+Even a half hour of prep work before lunch can and will make all the difference in the world.

 Good luck, happy lunching, as we’ll see you at Executive Suites!